crossfichain/docs/docs/node/tutorials/join-testnet.md

 pruning-interval = "10"
 ```

 Passing a flag when starting `crossfid` will always override settings in the `app.toml` file.
-To change the node's pruning setting to `everything` mode then pass the `---pruning everything` flag when running `crossfidd start`.
+To change the node's pruning setting to `everything` mode then pass the `---pruning everything` flag when running `crossfid start`.

 > **Note**: If running the node with pruned state, it will not be possible to query the heights that are not in the node's store.